^

 Systemic scleroderma

-Combined with characteristic skin and radiologic changes
+Associated with characteristic skin and radiographic changes

-Hemorrhagic vasculitis (Schönlein-Henoch disease)
+Hemorrhagic vasculitis (Schonlein-Henoch disease)

-Arthralgia or arthritis, articular syndrome unstable
+Arthralgia or arthritis, unstable joint syndrome

 Chronic ulcerative colitis and Crohn's disease

-High detection frequency HLAB27
+High detection rate of HLAB27

 Tuberculosis

-It is combined with positive tuberculin tests
+Associated with positive tuberculin tests

 Lyme disease (systemic tick-borne borreliosis)